fox1t/fastify-multer/README.md

   url: '/cool-profile',
   preHandler: cpUpload,
   handler: function(request, reply) {
-    // req.files is an object (String -> Array) where fieldname is the key, and the value is array of files
+    // request.files is an object (String -> Array) where fieldname is the key, and the value is array of files
     //
     // e.g.
-    //  req.files['avatar'][0] -> File
+    //  request.files['avatar'][0] -> File
-    //  req.files['gallery'] -> Array
+    //  request.files['gallery'] -> Array
     //
-    // req.body will contain the text fields, if there were any reply.code(200).send('SUCCESS')
+    // request.body will contain the text fields, if there were any reply.code(200).send('SUCCESS')
   }
 })